himeshmyk/jasypt-1/jasypt/src/main/java/org/jasypt/intf/cli/README.md

 **internal-systems** (for fetching jasypt pwd QA and prod)
 **vishwakarma** (for fetching jasypt pwd devvm)
 **mykaarma-config** (if the services use this)/repo(s) of the service(s) (if the services have local appllcation.yml resource) - to fetch the jasypt encryptor propertoes

+**Pre-run steps:**
+1. Update TMP_FOLDER_PATH and GIT_REPO_PATH to point to your local system (GIT_REPO_PATH directory should have your required repos as stated in pre-requisites).
+2. Add entries for your service in `serviceToMykaarmaConfigNameMap` or `serviceToApplicationYmlRelativePathMap` whichever applicable - key will be the name of service in kubernetes deployment file, value will be the name of service file in mykaarma-config/relative path of application.yml file to git folder (whichever applicable)

 The utility will perform the following: